 By Jane Barthelemy.

 I love almonds, pecans, and walnuts.
-Nuts are a true Paleo food, rich in proteins, healthy fats, and enzymes.
+Nuts are a true Paleo food, gluten-free, rich in proteins, healthy fats, and enzymes.
 However many people have difficulty digesting nuts.
-And tree-nut allergies are becoming more common each year.
+And tree-nut allergies are becoming more common.

 How can we enjoy nuts without digestive problems?